Originally Aired: June 2, 2020

 • Dr. Robert Green will share the latest results on the BabySeq Project, a randomized clinical trial exploring the benefits of genome sequencing on pediatric medical care.

-Following the presentations, there will be an extended live Q&A on the future of newborn screening and genomic medicine with both presenters.
+Following the presentations, there was an extended live Q&A on the future of newborn screening and genomic medicine with both presenters.

 Produced with support from: